UMMS-Biocore/dolphin/docs/dolphin-ui/fastlane.rst

 First, make sure to have an instance of dolphin available (see Dolphin Docker) as well as an account for the dolphin interface.

-Once logged in, click on the 'Fastlane' tab on the left, then click on 'NGS Browser'.
+Once logged in, click on the 'NGS Tracking' tab on the left, then click on 'Fastlane'.

 .. image:: dolphin_pics/menu_bar.png
 	:align: center